Redevelopment FAQs

 Why is the preferred way forward to build a new hospital on the current site?

 We had a long list of potential options, which became a shortlist of feasible options.
 The shortlist of options were evaluated against agreed criteria.
 The process for arriving at the preferred way forward involved collaboration with key local stakeholders through the Redevelopment Partnership Board.
 Based on that, a new hospital on the current site is the preferred way forward.
-More information is available on the plans section of this website.

 What will be the benefits of building a new hospital?